How to file a California annual report

 The requirements for corporations, LLCs, and nonprofit organizations are somewhat similar, with a few nuances you'll need to keep in mind:

-Entity Form Due Date Fees
+Entity Form Due date Fees

-Corporations SI-550 Last day of the anniversary month $25
+Corporations SI-550 Initial filing due within 90 days of formation; then annually during the anniversary month $25

-LLCs/Nonprofits Statement of Information Initial filing due within 90 days of formation; then biennially during the anniversary month $20
+LLCs LLC-12 Initial filing due within 90 days of formation; then biennially during the anniversary month $20

 Required information and documentation